Inzone

-Inzone is a brand of Sony Electronics used for gaming-focused television and headphones products.
+Inzone is a brand of Sony Electronics used for gaming-focused monitors and headphones products.

 It was announced on June 28, 2022 with a lineup of two computer monitors and three headphones intended for PC gaming.
 The brand name is intended to reflect the concept of being "in the zone".

 Product range

 Monitors

 As of June 2022 there are two Inzone monitors, both of which diagonally measure 27 inches [CONVERT] large.
-The M3 is the low-end model, which Sony priced as US$529.
-The M9 is the high-end model, priced at $899.
+The M3 is the low-end model.
+The M9 is the high-end model.

 Headphones

-As of June 2022, Sony offers three Inzone headphone models: the $100 H3, the $229 H7, and the $300 H9.
+As of June 2022, Sony offers three Inzone headphone models: the H3, the H7, and the H9.